 Representative Arbitration Matters

 - Leading international insurance organization: Lead litigator representing a leading international insurance organization in obtaining a preliminary injunction in aid of arbitration in the Delaware Chancery Court preventing former business partner of the insurer from using the insurer’s trade secrets and confidential information.
 Key victory paved the way for a successful resolution for client during arbitration proceedings.

-- General Growth Properties, Inc.: Co-lead litigator on behalf of General Growth Properties (GGP) in a multiday arbitration against the heirs to the Howard Hughes estate.
+- General Growth Properties, Inc.: Co-lead litigator on behalf of General Growth Properties (GGP) in a multiday arbitration against the heirs to the Howard Hughes estate with respect to development rights and an earn-out provision.
 After the liability phase of the hearing, the arbitration panel ruled in favor of GGP on six of seven of the heirs’ claims, and, with respect to the seventh claim, found a technical breach awarding $1 in damages.

 - Texaco (now Chevron): Lead litigator on behalf of Texaco (now Chevron) in an international arbitration before a United Nations arbitration panel that sat in Geneva, London and Washington, D.C. which resulted in a $550 million award arising from damage to oil facilities during the first Gulf War.
 Chevron obtained the largest award granted to any U.S. corporate claimant.
 The award has been fully satisfied.

 - Leading international insurance organization: Lead litigator in a reinsurance arbitration on behalf of a leading international insurance organization arising out of an auto warranty program that resulted in a $90 million recovery for the client.

 - Leading international insurance organization: Represented a leading international insurance organization in a series of reinsurance arbitrations with an Australian reinsurer resulting in a more than $18 million recovery for the client.